 Here’s a few things you can try:

-- Try connecting with other ports on the modem.
+- Try connecting with other ports on the router.

 - Check connection with Cat 6 Ethernet cable with your device.
 For the best possible test, try checking the Cat 6 cable with a computer.